BillyDM/awesome-audio-dsp/DSP_PLAYGROUNDS.md

   - A custom scripting language that is easy to learn and use.
   - Well-known and long standing in the industry.
   - Free and open-source.
+- [`Cmajor`]
+  - A JIT (just in time) compiled language specifically designed for DSP.
+It aims to have performance similar to C/C++.
+  - Easier to learn than C/C++.
+However it is very similar to C, so it can be a bit harder for those who are beginners to coding.
+  - Relatively new and experimental project.
+  - Free and open-source.
 - [`py-modular`]
   - A modular and experimental programming environment with basic DSP routines.
   - Uses the very popular [`Python`] programming language, which is a great those who are learning to code.